 Go on, you deserve it.
 Arabella Spa (Tel +34 971 629 600) at St Regis Mar d’avall is Europe’s largest spa, awash with luxurious facilities and treatments, including the exclusive Anne Sémonin tailor-made products and therapies.
 A spa day costs 77€, including use of locker, robe, slippers, towel, all facilities, fruit, teas and water.
 Treatments are extra but reduce the day-pass cost to 47€.
 A day’s use of the Talise Spa at the Jumeirah Port Sóller Hotel & Spa (Tel +34 971 637 810) costs 50€ per person (excluding treatments).

 The best modern yoga retreats combine rejuvenating practice with other pleasurable activities.
 Stay with Ananda Mallorca and you’ll not only leave toned and balanced, but with a big smile on your face.
 Truly a way to boost mind body and spirit.
 Visit their web to get inspired and pick a package for you.

-A great opporunity to take a break from the everyday and step into a relaxing, rejuvenating world to clease your mind, body & soul.
-Places are limited, so book now! […] Spring yoga retreat on Mallorca
+A great opportunity to take a break from the everyday and step into a relaxing, rejuvenating world to cleanse your mind, body & soul. […] 8 of the best yoga retreats on Mallorca

 Paseo … and party